o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Save your file and look at the Editor.
 The shader ball should now be completely rendered at an offset!

    {{< note >}}
    Note that the shadow is still in the original position.
-This is because we are not covering the vertex-only shadowmap shader in the tutorial and instead using the StandardPBR one for brevity.
-We will be adding a custom shadowmap with pixel shader later on in the tutorial.
+This is because this tutorial doesn't cover the vertex-only shadowmap shader and instead using the StandardPBR one for brevity.
+You will be adding a custom shadowmap with pixel shader later on in the tutorial.
 However, after finishing this tutorial, see if you can add and adjust the vertex-only shadow (used for opaque materials that don't have alpha-cutout) yourself!
    {{< /note >}}

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/fulloffset.png" width="100%" alt="The shader ball in the Editor, after the offset is applied to both forward and depth pass." >}}

 ### Add material properties
-For now, we specified in the code to move the ball at an offset of `5` units.
-However, we may want an easier way to change the offset in the Editor, instead of having to change the code.
-We can do this with _adjustable properties_ in the **Material Editor**.
+For now, the code specifies to move the ball at an offset of `5` units.
+However, you may want an easier way to change the offset in the Editor, instead of having to change the code.
+You can do this with _adjustable properties_ in the **Material Editor**.

 1. Open `{your-project-path}\Materials\Types\MaterialInputs\VegetationBendingPropertyGroup.json` in a text editor.